lm3nitro/Projects/SIEM/ELK/ELK Install.md

 sudo nano /etc/kibana/kibana.yml
 ```

-I uncomment the following two variables and make the changes to server.host as shown below:
+I uncommented the following two variables and make the changes to server.host as shown below:

 ```
 server.port: 5601
 server.host: "0.0.0.0"
 ```

-Once the changes are made, and the config file is saved, I restarted Kibana"
+Once the changes were made, and the config file was saved, I restarted Kibana"

 ```
 systemctl restart kibana
 ```

-Next, open your web browser and navigate to YOUR_IP:5601.
+Next, I open the web browser and navigated to MY_IP:5601.
 This will bring up the Kibana interface.
-Next, we will generate an enrollment token for the Kibana instance using the following command:
+I then generated an enrollment token for the Kibana instance using the following command:

 ```
 /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana
 ```
 ![Screenshot 2024-09-21 at 4 16 34 PM](https://github.com/user-attachments/assets/3c0190c9-7e58-496a-bf10-2ea59af53d61)

 This command will display a randomly generated token.
 Enter this token in the provided space and press Enter.
-You will then be prompted to enter the elastic credentials, which are the same credentials that were created during the Elasticsearch installation process.
+I was then be prompted to enter the elastic credentials, which are the same credentials that were created during the Elasticsearch installation process.

 ### Summary: